Winter is coming.

 Whether you are like my parents and quickly approaching your winter, or like my children whose winter seems far off, there are things you can do now to prepare.
 Just keep in mind that preparing for seasonal winter is different than preparing for the winter of life.
 Because nobody is getting out of this life alive, the goal is not to survive until spring, but rather to enjoy our winter with a body that still functions and is relatively free from chronic disease.

-I know it’s hard to think about the pending winter in the midst of our spring or summer years.
+I know it’s hard to think about the pending winter amid our spring or summer years.
 When we are young, our bodies are flexible, functional, and disease-free.
 I watch my children and see strong, vibrant lives preparing to bear good fruit, and it’s difficult to imagine that they won’t always be this healthy.
 Most of us only start to contemplate our exit plan from this earth when we approach our autumn.
 Like brightly colored leaves, we shine with confidence and life experience during this stage, but we also begin to notice the slightest hint of brittleness around the edges.
 The culmination of inactivity, poor diet, and bad habits tend to show up in this season.

 Here are 6 ways we can start today to prepare for the pending winter of our lives.
 We don’t have to wait until we are near winter.
 The sooner we start, the better prepared we will be.